 Moreover, this is a great place to enjoy a coffee or do a little shopping.

-To see them all, we would advise that a simple long weekend may not be sufficient.
-Due to this fact, either consider a longer trip or prioritize which places you would most like to photograph!
+To see all the picturesque locations, we would advise that a simple long weekend may not be sufficient.
+Consider either a longer trip or prioritize which places you would most like to photograph!

 Related Content: Best Photography Spots from Around the World